-- a minimum 3.0 cumulative grade point average within their academic program

-- a maximum of two current grades below a B-

-- no current grades of F or U.
+- a minimum 3.0 cumulative grade point average within their academic program - no current grades of F or U.

 The computation of academic standing is based on hours earned each term.
 The most recent grade for each course is used to determine eligibility to graduate.